The Colorado felony crime of kidnapping

 - (c) Imprisons or forcibly secretes any person.

-18-3-302 (1), C.R.S. defines second degree kidnapping.
+18-3-302 (1), C.R.S. defines second-degree kidnapping.
 That section provides:

-- (1) Any person who knowingly seizes and carries any person from one place to another, without his consent and without lawful justification, commits second degree kidnapping.
+- (1) Any person who knowingly seizes and carries any person from one place to another, without his consent and without lawful justification, commits second-degree kidnapping.

-The most significant difference between Colorado first and second degree kidnapping is that first degree kidnapping requires the intent to secure a ransom or other concession.
+The most significant difference between Colorado first and second-degree kidnapping is that first-degree kidnapping requires the intent to secure a ransom or other concession.

-However, both first and second degree kidnapping are serious felonies in Colorado.
-And in some cases, depending on what happens during the kidnapping, second degree kidnapping can even be punished more harshly than first degree kidnapping.
+However, both first and second-degree kidnapping are serious felonies in Colorado.
+And in some cases, depending on what happens during the kidnapping, second-degree kidnapping can even be punished more harshly than first-degree kidnapping.

-Another difference between first and second degree kidnapping arises from the concept of seizing and carry the victim to another location -- known legally as “asportation.”
+Another difference between first and second-degree kidnapping arises from the concept of seizing and carry the victim to another location -- known legally as “asportation.”
 Force need not be used in order for the victim to be seized.1

 Nor does the victim need to be moved a great distance.
 Any distance – no matter how short – can constitute asportation.
-The only test is that the movement result in a substantial increase of harm to the victim.2
+The only test is that the movement results in a substantial increase of harm to the victim.2

 - Example: Joe accosts Katie as she leaves her office one night.
 He orders her into a dark alley a few feet away.
 Even though he did not use force or move her very far, because being in a dark place increases Katie's risk of harm, Joe has satisfied the asportation requirement of kidnapping.